 items, many of them suggested by members themselves.

-a dozen or so concerts each year, mostly
+We perform about twenty or so concerts each year, mostly

 in support of local and national charities at home and

 abroad as an important element of our choral and social

 For more details, contact David Thomson on the number

 There are 4 excellent photos on this page of the choir's visit

 to Liverpool in July 2005, when they sang in both Cathedrals

 If you have any other photos of Weybridge Male Voice Choir,